Cerenia/cerenia.github.io/README.md

 TODO: Rework when the last cosmetic changes have been added to the application (banner with direct navigation, additional navigation to introduction management screen, header for all screen...), also short paragraph on different introduction states? (e.g., when are they stale)

+TODO: What about in app updates?

 #### **Move to a new version of the APK**

-In this case, you will not need to export and import your data since you should be able to simply do an update with the new APK.
+In this case, you will not need to export and import your data since you can simply do an update with the new APK.
 We still recommend making sure that you have a working backup before you do this, in case something unexpectedly goes wrong.
-Follow the steps detailed at [**Backup your Signal Data**](#backup-your-signal-data) and [**Verify your backup**](#verify-your-backup) to make sure you have a fallback option.
+Follow the steps detailed at [**Backup your Signal Data**](#backup-your-signal-data), [**Verify your backup**](#verify-your-backup) and [**Verify your PIN**](#verify-your-pin) to make sure you have a fallback option available.

 Now, download the newest version of the APK that is compatible with your smartphone (see - [**Which of the five files is right for my phone?**](#which-of-the-five-files-is-right-for-my-phone)), and open it.
 You may have to grant the "install unknown apps" permission as detailed in the [**TLDR;**](#tldr) chapter.